 We expect that significant additional capital will be needed in the future to continue our planned operations, including conducting clinical trials, expanded research and development activities and costs associated with operating a public company.
 To raise capital, we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time, including pursuant to our shelf registration statement on Form S-3 that we filed with the SEC.
 If we sell common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent sales.
-Any such sales may also result in material dilution to our existing stockholders, and new investors could gain rights, preferences and privileges senior to the existing holders of our common stock.
+For example, in December 2021 we completed a private placement pursuant to which we issued pre-funded warrants to purchase an aggregate of 20,559,210 shares of our common stock and accompanying warrants to purchase an aggregate of 2,055,920 shares of common stock, and our outstanding shares of common stock as of May 9, 2022 was 8,609,661.
+This transaction resulted, and any similar future transactions may also result, in material dilution to our existing stockholders, and new investors could gain rights, preferences and privileges senior to the existing holders of our common stock.

-We completed a public offering of our Series 1 preferred stock on August 21, 2019 and are obligated to issue shares of Series 2 and Series 3 preferred stock in connection with the concurrent private placement, and if we are required to redeem shares of preferred stock, our cash position will be negatively impacted.
+We completed a public offering of our Series 1 preferred stock on August 21, 2019, and if we are required to redeem shares of preferred stock, our cash position will be negatively impacted.
 In addition, we may not have sufficient funds to redeem such shares of preferred stock.